Schematizing the Observer and the Epistemic Content of Theories: The Complexity of the World and the Simplicity of Theory

-I think we tend to forget in philosophy, we overlook, lose sight of, how complex real physical systems are and what a miracle it is that our almost naively, recklessly simple-minded theories, and the childishly sketched models we construct in those theories, can still capture them with astonishing accuracy, and do so in ways, moreover, that seem to give us real understanding of the nature of the world in a broader sense.
-And correlatively, we forget how much distance there is between those simple models we actually do know in any given theory and the real physical systems they purport to represent, and so we forget how many of the theory's other models would almost certainly do the representational tasks required and \emph{prima facie} do it better (by adding ever more finely grained detail, for example), if one of them does at all---how many of those models that we have no idea how to construct in any way graspable by the human mind, or indeed even how to identify if someone gave us one gift-wrapped.
+I think we tend to forget in philosophy, we lose sight of, how complex real physical systems are and what a miracle it is that our almost naively, recklessly simple-minded theories, and the childishly sketched models we construct in those theories, can still capture them with astonishing accuracy, and do so in ways, moreover, that seem to give us real understanding of the nature of the world in a broader sense.
+And correlatively, we forget how much distance there is between those simple models we do know in any given theory and the real physical systems they purport to represent, and so we forget how many of the theory's other models would do the representational tasks required and \emph{prima facie} do them better (by adding ever more finely grained detail, for example), if one of them does at all---how many of those models that we have no idea how to construct in any way graspable by the human mind, or indeed even how to identify if someone gave us one gift-wrapped.\footnote{To guard against misunderstanding, I want to emphasize the difference between, on the one hand, knowing---articulating, identifying, grasping---individual solutions to a theory's equations and, on the other, knowing propositions that state general properties of classes of solutions.
+We know a great many such propositions for every theory in physics.
+Although we know a vanishingly small number of exact solutions to the Einstein field equation in general relativity, we also have in hand a great number of deep, extensive and powerful theorems that characterize generic properties of large classes of solutions, none of which need be known in its peculiarity.
+The singularity theorems of Penrose, Geroch and Hawking are excellent examples: any spacetime that satisfies a few generic conditions (positivity of energy, for example, and lack of causal pathology) possesses incomplete, inextendible causal geodesics.
+(See, \emph{e}.\emph{g}., \citeNP{curiel-sing} for a detailed exposition of the theorems, geared towards philosophers.)
+Such propositions do not help the proponent of what I will call the standard view---sketched immediately below---for they do not allow one to grasp individual models one does not already know.}

+The standard view today in much if not most of philosophy of science in general, and philosophy of physics in particular, however, especially since the seminal work of Suppes~\citeyear{suppes-mngs-uses-mods,suppes-mods-data}, presupposes that a theory is characterized in a strong sense by its family of ``models'', where a model is always meant to be something that, at a minimum, captures the essence of a solution to the theory's equations of motion or dynamical field equations.
+Crucially, moreover, it is presumed that those models have intrinsic physical significance accruing to their formal structure independent of any consideration of how the theory is applied in practice.
+It presumes, in other words, that we can cleanly separate one component of the scientific knowledge a theory embodies, that encoded in the theory's formal machinery, from all other components, including that involving the practical application of the theory by experimental scientists.